NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Transport - rental car

-We chose to rent a car, because we were planning to travel many (long) distances.
-Also, we already booked the car with Hertz in advance.
-We went for a luxurious Volvo V40.
+We chose to rent a car because we planned to cover a lot of (long) distances.
+We booked the car in advance with Hertz.
+We opted for a luxury Volvo V40.
 If you are planning to visit Swedish Lapland, we definitely recommend renting a car.
-That way you can best discover the surroundings and beautiful nature.
+This way, you can explore the surroundings and beautiful nature the best.
 We paid €325 for the rental of the Volvo V40 for nine days.

 Zweden